nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 The Service Validity interaction is a custom FHIR Operation performed by an EMS at the start of a triage journey.
 The `$isValid` operation is intended to check whether the CDSS is able to provide ServiceDefinitions appropriate for the current journey.

 This is an optional interaction, expected to be used where a CDSS may not be appropriate to all patients.
-For example where an online consultation system is only relevant to patients whos registered GP has a contractual relationship with the system supplier.
+For example where an online consultation system is only relevant to patients whose registered GP has a contractual relationship with the system supplier.

 The `$isValid` operation is performed by the EMS passing the patient's registered GP (as an ODS code) to the CDSS.